skip to content

 More detailed information:

-• For example, research data can be measurements, digital images, sound recordings, movies, artwork, survey data, fieldwork observations, interview transcripts, texts.
+• For example, research data can be measurements, digital images, sound recordings, movies, artwork, survey data, fieldwork observations, interview transcripts, texts, methodology.
 Research data can be the raw (primary) data that have been collected or measured directly.
 They can also be secondary data, processed or deriving from existing sources.
 Research data are produced by researchers across all academic disciplines and via a wide variety of methods (e.g. via experiments, observations, interviews, archival work).

 • You may have code or software that you wish to publish in Apollo.
 Set the output type to ‘software/code’ if you have software or source code.
 If you have code connected directly to the dataset then it is simpler to deposit this with your data files.
 Depositing as a separate ‘software/code’ item will give you a separate DOI for your code and software-specific licensing options.